The following Commercial guidance note provides comprehensive and up to date legal information covering:

 Lawyers work on a huge variety of transactions, but all of them will in some way involve written agreements.
 Most of those agreements will contain boilerplate provisions in some form.

 'Boilerplate' is the term used to describe the clauses that are included in an agreement to deal with the mechanics of how the agreement works and those generic legal points that are relevant to most transactions.
 They are generally found at the beginning and the end of an agreement.
 Such clauses are often thought of as standard, miscellaneous provisions, but this is a dangerous view to adopt.

 Boilerplate clauses can have a significant impact on the other clauses in an agreement and on an agreement as a whole.
-It is important that any such impact is intentional and not the result of a boilerplate clause being included in an agreement without due consideration of why it has been included.
-It is not unusual for a boilerplate clause to be the cause of litigation.
+It is important that any such impact is intentional and not the result of a boilerplate clause being included in an agreement without due consideration of why it has

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.